-directors and four Constellation directors.
+approximately 22%, of the combined company.
+Mayo A. Shattuck III, chairman, president and CEO of Constellation, went on to become executive chairman of the combined company, and Christopher M. Crane, president and chief operating officer of Exelon, became president and CEO of the combined company.
+John W. Rowe, the CEO of Exelon, retired upon completion of the merger.
+The combined company's board was expected to have sixteen members, comprised of twelve Exelon directors and four Constellation directors.
 Constellation shareholders would receive a premium of approximately 12.5% premium over the closing price of Constellation common stock as of April 27, 2011 (which was the last trading day prior to the execution of the merger agreement).

-Similarly, the proposed merger of the Jefferies Group, Inc. with Leucadia National Corporation, has a number of characteristics indicating a degree of power sharing is contemplated.
-Announced in late 2012, the transaction provides that Jefferies continue to operate in its current form as a subsidiary of Leucadia, which, prior to the merger, was the Jefferies Group's biggest shareholder.
-Although the proposed transaction has not been presented as a "merger of equals", Leucadia's Registration Statement on Form S-4 filed in connection with the transaction on December 6, 2012 makes reference to Citi, one of Jefferies' financial advisors, surveying mergers of equals for the purpose of analyzing premiums.
-Furthermore, Richard Handler, Jefferies' chairman and CEO, will, in addition to retaining his titles, also become Leucadia's CEO as well as one of its directors.
-Leucadia's current president, Joseph Steinberg, is to become the chairman of the board of the combined company, and will continue to work in an executive capacity at Leucadia.
-In addition, the board of the combined company is expected to be comprised of eight members of Leucadia's board, and six members of Jefferies' board.
+Similarly, the proposed merger of the Jefferies Group, Inc. with Leucadia National Corporation, had a number of characteristics indicating a degree of power sharing was contemplated.
+Announced in late 2012, the transaction provided that Jefferies would continue to operate in its then current form as a subsidiary of Leucadia, which, prior to the merger, was the Jefferies Group's biggest shareholder.
+Although the proposed transaction was not presented as a "merger of equals", Leucadia's Registration Statement on Form S-4 filed in connection with the transaction on December 6, 2012 made reference to Citi, one of Jefferies' financial advisors, surveying mergers of equals for the purpose of analyzing premiums.
+Furthermore, Richard Handler, Jefferies' chairman and CEO, in addition to retaining his titles, also became Leucadia's CEO as well as one of its directors.
+Leucadia's president, Joseph Steinberg, became the chairman of the board of the combined company, and continued to work in an executive capacity at Leucadia after the closing of the transaction.
+In addition, the board of the combined company upon the closing of the transaction was comprised of eight members of Leucadia's board, and six members of Jefferies' board.

 The 2009 Black and Decker Corporation/The Stanley Works transaction contained some structural indications of a merger of equals, but lacked critical others.
 On the merger of equals side of the ledger, following the close of the transaction, ownership of the combined company was split almost equally with The Stanley Works shareholders owning approximately 50.5% of the shares of the combined company and Black & Decker shareholders holding approximately 49.5% of the shares.
 The combined company operates under the new name of Stanley Black & Decker.
 Although the headquarters of the combined company are in New Britain, Connecticut, the company maintains a large presence in Towson, Maryland, the former headquarters of Black & Decker, by maintaining the headquarters of the power tools division there.
 On the non-merger of equals side, quite powerfully, Stanley paid a 22.1% premium for the Black and Decker shares based on the October 30, 2009 closing price.
 Management control is mixed, with the balance of power shared for at least a three year period from the transaction's closing, with the Stanley side taking over thereafter.
-Stanley holds nine seats on the combined company's board of directors while Black & Decker holds only six seats, disproportionate to the stock ownership.
-The chairman and CEO of Stanley is president and CEO of the combined company and the chairman, president and CEO of Black & Decker is executive chairman of the combined company but only for a period of three years following the close of the transaction.
+Stanley